-As you shop around for a high-risk merchant account service provider, you’ll find that processors typically require businesses to set up a reserve.
+As you shop around for a best high risk merchant account provider, you’ll find that processors typically require businesses to set up a reserve.
 Think of the reserve as a monetary cushion that insulates the processor from the risk that comes with many chargebacks and other problems that require a refund to the consumer.
 Here’s a closer look at two types of reserves: capped and upfront reserve.
 As you will see, there are pros and cons to each one.

 Image via Flickr by 401(K) 2013

 For a capped reserve, the processor retains some percentage of each transaction.
 Depending on the terms of the high-risk processing merchant account agreement, it usually ranges from 5 to 15 percent.
 The processor determines how much it needs to secure for the reserve (the cap), and once the money in the reserve meets that threshold, the processor stops pulling a percentage of each transaction.
 In most cases, the reserve equals half the monthly payment volume.
 However, processors may require a full month’s volume when they feel the risk is high enough to warrant it.

 With an up-front reserve, the processor requires a deposit of the total amount of the reserve before initiating high-risk merchant account services.
 Usually, the anticipated monthly volume of credit card payments helps the processor decide the amount of the reserve.